-Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we hold and feel in our bodies
+Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 I now realize I had been unconsciously holding my breath to hold in my emotions, numbing my body to any feeling.
 And I have been doing it a long time, over 40 years since my mother died.

-More and more as I process my childhood trauma, feeling the hurt and loss, the more I feel my parts of my brain feeling oxygenated.
+More and more as I process my childhood trauma, feeling the hurt and loss, the more I feel the parts of my brain feeling oxygenated.
 It feels as though the deadened parts are being revitalized.
-I have become aware that my breath had not been going to some parts of the brain.
+I have become aware that my breath has not been going to some parts of the brain.

 Scoliosis Felt Sense - Feeling Again, Breathing Again